pythonadventurer/bgo/notes/css-notes.md

 Negative values are allowed.
 Setting `margin-left` and `margin-right` to `auto` centers the element within its parent element.

+When the shorthand `margin` property has two values, it sets `margin-top` and `margin-bottom` to the first value, and `margin-left` and `margin-right` to the second value.

 ### `max-width`
 Set `max-width` to prevent the element from being too wide on wider screen.